-How could I ever forget the details of #1 son’s arrival?
+How could I ever forget any detail of #1 son’s arrival?

-We had been living in Germany since 1978 and only moved to St. Louis in the USA, in early 1980, about a month before the events I am going to describe.
+We had been living in Germany since 1978 and only moved to St. Louis in the USA, in early 1980, around a month before the events I am about to describe.

 Early morning February 8th (middle of the night February 7th), the first snow of the winter had just started falling.
 I was fast asleep, or at least I was, until I got one almighty poke in the ribs.